Beloved ‘Harry Potter’ Star Robbie Coltrane Dies After Lengthy Illness

-In a statement to Deadline, Coltrane’s agent said the actor died in a hospital near his home in Larbert, Scotland.
-He added that Coltrane had been ill for the last two years but he did not disclose what the illness was.
+Coltrane’s agent Belinda Wright confirmed to The Daily Beast that the actor died in a hospital near his home in Larbert, Scotland.
+She added to the BBC that Coltrane had been ill for the last two years but she did not disclose what the illness was.

 Born Anthony Robert McMillian in 1950, Coltrane’s breakout role was in Jimmy McGovern’s Cracker series, in which he played Dr. Edward “Fits” Fitzgerald until 2006.
 He won several British Academy Television Awards for his role as the criminal psychologist who solved crimes.